 The interior features a late-medieval wagon roof with carved roof bosses.
-In the south-east corner of the cancel is a 12th-century pillar piscina, shaped like a double-scalloped capital.
+In the south-east corner of the chancel is a 12th-century pillar piscina, shaped like a double-scalloped capital.
 There is a similar pillar piscina in the nearby church of Brampton Abbots, suggesting that they were both carved by the same mason.

 The only other obvious medieval feature is a worn carved head over the door to the vestry.

 20th-century poet Frances Horovitz is buried in the Orcop churchyard, giving Orcop its nickname of 'The Poet's Church'.
 Also in the churchyard is a medieval preaching cross.
 The top of the cross is missing, possibly destroyed during the Dissolution of the Monasteries.

 The earliest record of a clergyman comes from 1277, but after 1382 Orcop was served by the vicars of neighbouring parishes.
 For almost 500 years Orcop had no clergy of its own, until it became a parish in its own right in 1859.

 Near the church stand the remains of a Norman motte and bailey castle.

 Most photos are available for licensing, please contact Britain Express image library.

 Location: On a minor road south of Orcop Hill village and north of Garway

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods: